srijrao/obsidianpluginattempt/README.md

 2. **Open Chat:** Use `Ctrl+P` → "Show AI Chat" to open the chat interface.
 3. **Test Basic Functionality:** Try "Get AI Completion" on selected text in any note.
 4. **Enable Agent Mode:** In settings, enable Agent Mode to unlock advanced automation capabilities.
-5. **Try Semantic Search:** Use "Embed All Notes" then "Semantic Search" to find related content.

 ## Complete Function Reference